PierreSenellart/provsql/doc/source/user/studio.rst

   and the absorptive circuit simplifications.
 Only absorptive (and Boolean-rewrite-compatible) semirings then evaluate the circuit.

+Three modes lock this switch rather than leaving it free.
+Where mode (above) pins it to :guilabel:`Where`.  **Contributions** and **Temporal** modes pin it to :guilabel:`Boolean` : both read the circuit purely as a Boolean function -- Shapley/Banzhaf weights, respectively the Boolean-to-temporal homomorphism -- so the provenance class cannot change their result, while :guilabel:`Boolean` additionally enables the safe-query rewriter.
+The switch is freely user-controllable only in Circuit and Notebook modes.

 The selected scheme is session-sticky : it persists across batches so two queries run with the same scheme without re-toggling.
 An ``update_provenance`` (``provsql.update_provenance``)